amberframework/docs/getting-started/Installation/create-new-app.md

 ### Creating the database

 Amber makes it easy to interact with your database.
-Amber supports Postgres, MySql and Sqlite.
+Amber supports Postgres, MySql, and Sqlite.

 Edit the database setting for your current environment by editing {project_name}/config/environments/{current_environment}.yml file.
 Amber looks at the database_url key for the default database connection string.